lucidrains/metnet3-pytorch/README.md

 The model architecture is pretty unremarkable.
 It is basically a U-net with a specific <a href="https://arxiv.org/abs/2204.01697">well performing vision transformer</a>.
 The most interesting thing about the paper may end up being the loss scaling in section 4.3.2

+## Appreciation

+- <a href="https://stability.ai/">StabilityAI</a>, <a href="https://a16z.com/supporting-the-open-source-ai-community/">A16Z Open Source AI Grant Program</a>, and <a href="https://huggingface.co/">🤗 Huggingface</a> for the generous sponsorships, as well as my other sponsors, for affording me the independence to open source current artificial intelligence research

 ## Install